angiecodinghub/panda_moveit_config/README.md

 # Franka Emika Panda MoveIt!
-Config Package
+Config Package (Modified)

-The Panda robot is the flagship MoveIt! integration robot used in the MoveIt! tutorials.
-Any changes to MoveIt! need to be propagated into this config fast, so this package is co-located under the ``ros-planning`` Github organization here.
+Slight modifications has been done with the original package to connect to the controller used in the franka_gazebo package.